 I think the IT folks are going to make their decision on forcing us to migrate off of Redmine at the end of this week, and I really don't wanna do it.

-RE: Can specific user logins be restricted to certain ports? (or, how to allow logins from outside firewall, but restrict administrator access to inside firewall) - Added by Bernhard Rohloff 7 months ago
+RE: Can specific user logins be restricted to certain ports? (or, how to allow logins from outside firewall, but restrict administrator access to inside firewall) - Added by Bernhard Rohloff about 1 year ago

 It feels odd to me because it seems hard to guess an account name plus a password but, well...
 Policy is policy, right? :-)